 How do you implement an energy awareness campaign?

 The Federal Energy Management Program (FEMP) has resources to assist federal agencies interested in increasing energy awareness and action among their employees.
 Each October, FEMP updates energy action campaign posters for federal agencies.
 FEMP also offers additional materials that can guide you through the process of starting an energy awareness campaign any time of the year.

 Energy Education and Training

 How can students learn more about renewable energy and energy efficiency?

 Where is information on finding a green job and job training?

 Once you know the type of training you'll need, you can search for four-year degrees and professional development programs.
-Information on education programs specific to wind energy and solar power can be also found through the WINDExchange website and the Wind Career Map and Sunshot and Solar Career Map.
+Information on education programs specific to wind energy and solar power can be also found through the WINDExchange website and the Wind Career Map and Solar Career Map.
 You can also find information on jobs in the hydrogen and fuel cell industry or fellowships in bioenergy.